AnhNguyenRealEstate/listing-portal/README.md

 # ListingPortal

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.11.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli).

 ## Development server